-Marion Military Institute (MMI), located in Marion, Alabama, is a two-year junior college and regarded as the official state military college of Alabama.
-Founded in 1842, MMI is the oldest military junior college in the U.S. The junior college focuses on intellectual, moral-ethical, physical-athletic, and leadership development experiences in a military environment.
-In recent years, MMI has produced more than 206 admirals and generals; the school has a number of renowned military alumni.
+Marion Military Institute (MMI), located in Marion, Alabama, is a two–year junior college and regarded as the official state military college of Alabama.
+Founded in 1842, MMI is the oldest military junior college in the U.S. The junior college focuses on intellectual, moral–ethical, physical–athletic, and leadership development experiences in a military environment.
+In recent years, MMI has produced more than 206 admirals and generals; the school has several renowned military alumni.

 MMI offers various military training programs including the Army’s Early Commissioning Program (ECP) in which qualified students can get commissioned as a Second Lieutenant after two years of college.

 The Service Academy Preparation Program (SAP) provides freshmen a year of solid academic and physical preparation for students who wish to attend one of the Service Academies (West Point, Air Force Academy, Naval Academy, Merchant Marine Academy or Coast Guard Academy).
 Marion also offers the first two years of the Air Force Reserve Officer Training Corps.